Random notes on my approach

 Unless you’re working for a start-up, most of us are partnering with corporations that have established brand identities and standards.
 These standards may govern not only logo usage, color, and type, but interface patterns too.
 These standards need to be understood and respected (and sometimes broken).

-stories that sell ideas
+Tell stories that sell ideas

 What good is having great ideas if you can’t share them?
 As designers, we need to be able to clearly and confidently articulate design decisions in a jargon-free fashion and demonstrate how they solve business problems.
 Tell stories that help share your discoveries, influence stakeholders, and create energy around your ideas.